What Can Guinea Pigs Eat? (Safe Foods List)

 - Skin is safe to eat

-- You can feed a slice or two daily
+- You can feed a thin slice or two daily

 - Read More: Can Guinea Pigs Eat Zucchini?